CMS Guidelines for Nursing Homes: 2024-2025

 3. Administration

 This table organizes the Medicare and Medicaid regulations by administrative topics, including programs, education, staffing, and reports.
-CMS conducted a study to help establish new minimum staffing requirements, but they still need to submit their proposals.
+New CMS minimum staffing requirements for nursing homes are currently being rolled out.
+However, these requirements are under judicial review and have yet to be fully implemented.

 Memo Title Link Topic Posting Date